 Nursing is one of today's top careers – and there's high demand for professionals who can combine a mind for science with a passion for patient care.
 Our Practical Nursing program provides academic and occupational courses with a variety of clinical experiences so that graduates are prepared to enter the fast-paced world of medicine and healthcare immediately upon graduation.
 The program is designed to prepare graduates to successfully complete the NCLEX-PN for licensure as a practical nurse.

-Our program has five prerequisite courses that must be completed with a minimum grade of C in each course before the student can go through the selection process.
+Our program has four prerequisite courses that must be completed with a minimum grade of C in each course before the student can go through the selection process.
 These courses include:

 *Acceptable course substitutions

 All prerequisite classes are taught both on the DeKalb and Newton campuses and may be taken on either campus or online, if offered.
 After completion of the prerequisites, students are eligible to go through the selection process.
 There is no waiting list for the Practical Nursing Program.